couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/using-the-apis.markdown

 boolean success = latch.await(10, TimeUnit.SECONDS);
 ```

 The calling thread waits until the latch is counted down to 0, which eventually happens after the set call.
-If it does not get counted down (in case of a failure for examlpe), then after 10 seconds success will be false and you can act upon it correctly.
-One more question still stands: we need a way to get the computed result out of the callback chain and back to the calling thread.
-Since the latch doesn't carry much information, we need to add an additional construct (also from the concurrent package): the `AtomicReference`.
-Say we want to grab the `OperationStatus` from the set response and pass it up the stack for further investigation:
+If it does not get counted down (in case of a failure for example), then after 10 seconds `success` will be false and you can act upon it correctly.
+You still need a way to get the computed result out of the callback chain and back to the calling thread.
+Because the latch doesn't carry much information, you need to add an additional construct (also from the concurrent package): the `AtomicReference`.
+Say you want to grab the `OperationStatus` from the set response and pass it up the stack for further investigation:

 ```java
 CountDownLatch latch = new CountDownLatch(1);